 The logon attempt failed

-When JAMS runs a Job on an Agent, the Agent asks that JAMS authenticate itself.
+When JAMS runs a Job on an Agent, the Agent asks JAMS to authenticate itself.
 JAMS first tries using the account that the JAMS Executor service is running under (usually Local System), and if that doesn't work we try using the account that the Job is going to run under (list on Submit Options tab of Job properties), that account is authenticated against the local machine and against Active Directory.

 This error can occur in rare environments where both of these fail, perhaps due to a possible configuration issue in Windows, or when the Job is attempting to run on an Agent machine that is in its own Workgroup.